kiali/kiali.io/content/en/docs/Tutorials/travels/_index.md

 ---
-title: Travel Demo Tutorial
+title: Travels Demo Tutorial
 description: Learn how to use Kiali to configure, observe and manage Istio.
 weight: 6
 type: tutorial
 ---

-This tutorial uses the Kiali Travel Demo to teach Kiali and Istio features.
+This tutorial uses the Kiali Travels Demo to teach Kiali and Istio features.